LOADING ...

 they had groups of all up and down the coast form

-little alliances.
+these alliances.
 Like up North it was call the

-down the coast defending themselves these
+down the coast defending themselves against

 they'd go out there, if was maybe fifteen of them,